keatura/my-ordinary-vault-md/TTRPG/unsorted characters/Zadkiel.md

 ###### Out of Character Inspirations
 - gillion tidestrider
-- mordred
+- mordred "My Dad is Literally Satan" wildfire druid
+- aldrir

 ###### General Ideas
-phoenix themed sorcadin who is Literally Golden Retriever to an unhealthy degree
+phoenix themed paladin who is Literally Golden Retriever to an unhealthy degree

 ###### goals for the character
+- enneagram stuffs
+- make a new paladin subclass

 # Character Traits